Duchenne Muscular Dystrophy in Children

 Because DMD is a genetic disorder, you can’t do much to prevent it.
 But if DMD runs in your family, you may consider talking with a genetic counselor and getting testing before having children.
 If you or your partner has the DMD gene, you may decide to check your fertilized eggs and implant only those that do not have DMD.
 If you or your partner recently got pregnant, you can also choose to test the fluid outside the fetus to see if the fetus has DMD.

 How can I help my child live with Duchenne muscular dystrophy?

-Work with your child’s healthcare provider and his or her healthcare team.
-Your child may need healthcare providers that can help with the neuromuscular, orthopedic, respiratory, and heart problems of DMD.
+Work with your child’s healthcare provider and their healthcare team.
+Your child may need healthcare providers who can help with the neuromuscular, orthopedic, respiratory, and heart problems of DMD.
 Your family may get help from social and mental health support.

-Physical therapists and occupational therapists can help your child keep his or her independence and mobility as the condition gets worse.
+Physical therapists and occupational therapists can help your child keep their independence and mobility as the condition gets worse.

 While your child can still walk, some helpful therapies include:

 - Range-of-motion movements of the ankle, hip, and knee joints to keep mobility

 - Lower-leg braces and hand splints to prevent contractures

 - Lightweight manual wheelchair for long distances